The 25 Best New Apps Of 2017

 News without the noise.
 The news app Nuzzel has been a useful aggregator of links from Facebook and Twitter since 2014, but those networks don’t always provide the most high-quality reads.
 That’s why Nuzzel added support for LinkedIn this year.
 The volume of content coming from LinkedIn tends to be lower, but the network’s professional vibe usually sets a higher bar for quality.
 Nuzzel added a dedicated section for videos to its apps this year as well. [iOS, Android]

 A Microsoft makeover for Android.
 Microsoft has experimented with alternative Android home screens, or “launchers,” a couple of times in recent years, but Microsoft Launcher is its best and most polished effort.
 Swipe right from the main screen, and you’ll get quick access to favorite apps, contacts, recent text messages, third-party widgets, and other important info.
 You can also pin those informational cards anywhere else on the home screen, and get a steady stream of gorgeous wallpapers from the web.
-The one tradeoff?
-A persistent search bar at the top of the screen that only works with Bing.
+Just be sure to dive into Launcher’s settings if you’d rather use another search engine besides Bing.
 [Android]

 Creative Tools